conceptcartography/conceptcartography/docs/concepts/creative-agency.md

 ## 📚 References

 - Anscomb, Claire.
-“Visibility, Creativity, and Collective Working Practices in Art and Science.”
-European Journal for Philosophy of Science 11, no. 5 (2020). https:doi.org/10.1007/s13194-020-00310-z.
+2020 “Visibility, Creativity, and Collective Working Practices in Art and Science.”
+European Journal for Philosophy of Science 11 (5). https:doi.org/10.1007/s13194-020-00310-z.
-- Gaut, B. N. "The Value of Creativity."
+- Gaut, B. N. 2018.
+"The Value of Creativity."
 In Creativity and Philosophy, edited by B. N. Gau, & M. Kieran.
-Routledge, 2018.
+Routledge.

 ---